thundernixon/blog2017/src/pages/12-16-17-drawbot-for-beginners-part-2/index.md

 ### Q: What version of python should we be focused on?

-In DrawBot, we are using Python 2.7.
-There is also an experimental version of DrawBot that uses Python 3.6.
+~In DrawBot, we are using Python 2.7.
+There is also an experimental version of DrawBot that uses Python 3.6.~

-Robofont scripting uses Python 2.7, so as beginners and students learning about type design, using Drawbot in Python 2.7 works in our favor.
+~Robofont scripting uses Python 2.7, so as beginners and students learning about type design, using Drawbot in Python 2.7 works in our favor.~

+Update, Jan 2018: DrawBot now uses Python 3.6, and RoboFont 2, current in Beta and being released this spring, will use Python 3.6 for scripting.

 <h1 id="thanks"> Thanks for reading!</h1>